 There is a playground, skate park, picnic tables, and bathrooms.
 A couple of minutes away is a small shopping strip with a fantastic bakery where you can pick up food and drinks for a picnic lunch.

 Lilydale Lake has been a favorite spot to take the kids for years.
 Not only is there a large playground, but also picnic and barbecue areas, and large grassy areas for the kids to run around, fly kites, or kick a ball around.
 There are also 10 kilometers of trails around the lake area for walking, running, or cycling and a boat ramp for non-powered boats.

 Healesville Sanctuary is another place we love to visit when we are home.
 This zoo-based conservation organization works tirelessly to fight extinction and heal injured native animals.
 Allow time during your visit to meet the keepers, visit the wildlife health center, watch the bird show and walk through the aviary where you can feed the birds.

 My favorite thing was watching the sweet Apostle Birds (pictured above) inside the walk through aviary.
 They remained snuggled up together, side-by-side.

 Make sure to check out their website for special events before your visit.

 We actually visited this location over a couple of days.
-On the first day we enjoyed lunch at one of the restaurants inside the Crown Entertainment Complex, the kids met Santa and we watched a fabulous holiday show before taking a stroll along the Southbank Promenade where we stopped frequently to watch the many buskers and walk along the bridges to watch the trains on the other side of the Yarra River.
+On the first day, we enjoyed lunch at one of the restaurants inside the Crown Entertainment Complex.
+The kids met Santa and we watched a holiday show before taking a stroll along the Southbank Promenade.
+We stopped every now and then to watch the many buskers and walked along the bridges to watch the trains on the other side of the Yarra River.

-On our second visit to the area, we boarded the Williamstown Ferry at the Southbank Promenade by the footbridge and made the journey to Scienceworks.
+On our second day, we boarded the Williamstown Ferry at the Southbank Promenade by the footbridge and made the journey to Scienceworks.
 After heading back to Southbank on the ferry, we enjoyed a late lunch at the Southgate food court.